π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

-Why Germany is Perfect for Afghan Students
+Why Germany is Perfect for Farsi-speaking Students

 - βMost public universities charge NO tuition fees β only a small semester fee of β¬300β400